softwaresaved/automated_testing/README.md

 Under Linux or Unix, we can use `call` to invoke the `diff` command to compare the actual output file to the expected output file.
 We can provide the `-q` command-line flag to `diff` to suppress its output.

 If `diff` returns an exit status of zero then the two files are equal.
 If it returns an exit status of non-zero, then the two files differ.
-We can use `assert_equals` to check that we do indeed get an exit status of zero, and, if not, then fail our test.
+We can use `assert` to check that we do indeed get an exit status of zero, and, if not, then fail our test.

 ```
 def test_count_frequency():
   cmd = "count_frequency samples/events2013.dat freqs_events2013.dat"
   result = subprocess.call(cmd, shell=True)
-  assert_equal(0, result, "Unexpected exit status")
+  assert 0 == result, "Unexpected exit status"
-  assert_true(os.path.isfile("freqs_events2013.dat"),
+  assert os.path.isfile("freqs_events2013.dat"),\
-              "Could not find freqs_events2013.dat")
+    "Could not find freqs_events2013.dat"
   cmd = "diff -q freqs_events2013.dat testoracle/freqs_events2013.dat"
   result = subprocess.call(cmd, shell=True)
-  assert_equal(0, result, "freqs_events2013.dat =/= testoracle")
+  assert 0 == result, "freqs_events2013.dat does not match file on testoracle"
 ```

 Under Windows, we can use the DOS `fc`, file compare, command, redirecting the output to `NUL` to suppress its output.